mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 * Release Manager reviews the outline \(benefits and order of features\) with PMs before sending to Justin to work on
   * Ask PMs to share specs or other details on why the features we are shipping were built, so that it is easier for marketing to identify which 1-2 features are highlighted in the title
 * Release Manager and PMs decide which sections of the release announcement will have an accompanying screenshot/photo
+* Release Manager leads the team to arrive at a decision on the theme / main highlight for the blog post.
+Consult with marketing and PM leads for final approval
+  * Take into consideration whether a feature is highly requested, what is the overall impact of all marketed features, and whether a feature is at risk of being cut

 ### B. \(T-minus 8 working days\) First Draft